FTSE 100 rises as Prudential leads financials higher | Business

 - United Kingdom

-Unilever rose 1.0% after it became the first major European food company to stop imports and exports out of Russia on Tuesday following the country's invasion of Ukraine.
+"Results this morning are certainly helping to an extent.
+I think market appears to be not necessarily in a 'buy the dip' mode but certainly squaring off some short positions.
+It's bit of a tentative buying but nothing too excessive," said Chris Beauchamp, chief market analyst at online trading platform IG.
+Unilever rose 1.3% after it became the first major European food company to stop imports and exports out of Russia on Tuesday following the country's invasion of Ukraine.

+The benchmark index has dropped nearly 4% so far this year, the least among its pan-European peers, supported by stronger commodity prices.
+However, the rising energy costs has raised inflationary concerns.
+Meanwhile, Britain transport minister Grant Shapps said the country will step up its production of oil and gas, a day after saying it will ban Russian oil imports at the end of the year.

+The domestically focused mid-cap index advanced 2.6%, with travel and leisure among the top gainers.
+Legal & General Group Plc jumped 4.0% after the life insurer and asset manager reported an 11% jump in annual operating profit to 2.26 billion pounds ($2.96 billion), as economies recover from the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)